 The machine includes a number of notable features, including chest press, dual-function pecdeck, leg extension, leg curl, lat pull and lower pulley station.
 Moreover, this machine is ergonomically designed to prevent injuries and offer maximum support.
 All in all, you get 300 pounds of resistance, making it perfect for more advanced fitness users.

-Top 5 Factors in Picking the Best Home Gym
+Top 5 Benefits of the Best All-in-One Gym Machines

 There are different ways to go about picking out the right machine for you.
 The price of the machine, of course, can go a long way in telling you what type of fitness enthusiast it’s designed for, with higher prices generally correlating to more advanced fitness profiles.